coreyja/coreyja.com/byte/README.md

 ## Plan for Audio Input

-- Record audio in chunks
+- Record audio in chunks (Single Chunk Done)
-- Run chunks through Whisper to transcribe
+- Run chunks through Whisper to transcribe (Single Chunk Done)
 - Detect "wake word" (likely Hey Byte) in transcribed text
 - If wake word is detected, send transcript to LLM for processing
 - Run LLM response through Text to Speech and play it on stream (both for Corey and guests)